GritLearning/grit/README.md

 [] All image assets have been run through Imageoptim (http://imageoptim.com/) or similar [] `assets/www` contains only the files required for the app - all dev files and spec files should be removed to keep the .apk small
-[] `index.html` is loading the concatenated & minified Javascript file.
+[] `index.html` is loading the concatenated & minified Javascript file(s).
+At the very least we should be using minified versions of the `js/libs` files.